I Am Having a Baby

 If you need to update your life insurance beneficiaries due to a qualifying life event, please use the Benefits Self-Service System.

-To update your TIAA beneficiaries please log onto the TIAA website and update your beneficiaries accordingly.
+To update your TIAA beneficiaries, please log onto the TIAA website to update.

-If you decide to enroll into a plan through UNI you will need to provide the following documentation:
+If you decide to enroll into a plan, or add a dependent, through UNI you will need to provide the following documentation:

 - Birth Certificate which includes parents names